Amebis/ZRCola/README.md

 Please note that only Release builds are configured for timestamp signing.
 Debug configurations do not attempt to timestamp sign the resulting DLL and EXE files in order to speed up the building process and enable offline building.

 ### Building
 Use Microsoft NMAKE to build the project.
 The resulting files can be found in output subfolder.
+Open _x64 Native Tools Command Prompt for VS 2017_ for building.

 - `nmake Clean`	Delete all intermediate and output files.
 - `nmake Setup`	Build a release version of project and release MSI setup files.